Maniadarsh/Google_NLP/README.md

 Business owners

 MVP:
-A product that takes a keyword and does sentiment analysis on it.
+A product that takes a keyword and does sentiment analysis on the tweets that contain the keyword.

 2 programs were executed one with a positive keyword and another with a negative keyword.
 Twitter and google cloud modules required for running the API were imported.
 5 modules were defined.